chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 ---
-title: Choosing a CNI Provider
+title: Choosing a CNI Provider for Kubernetes
 description: Choosing which CNI provider to deploy in Kubernetes
 header: Choosing a CNI Provider for Kubernetes
 date:   2017-11-11 19:22:52 MDT